Emacs 30 Built-in Completion UI & Styles

 - There is a plethora of completion styles, builtin styles include

-, which provides “fuzzy” completions.
+flex, which provides “fuzzy” completions.

 Completion UI & Code completions